LaVar Ball To Launch The Junior Basketball Association For Young Athletes

 — SportsCenter (@SportsCenter) December 20, 2017

 The timing of LaVar Ball launching the new basketball league is interesting.
-LaVar Ball made the announcement of the Junior Basketball Association just weeks after removing his sons LiAngelo and LeMelo Ball from their respective schools.
+LaVar Ball announced the Junior Basketball Association just weeks after removing his sons, LiAngelo and LeMelo Ball, from their respective schools.

 LaVar Ball most recently removed LiAngelo Ball off of the UCLA basketball program (courtesy of the New York Daily News) and out of the university completely.
-LiAngelo Ball was suspended by UCLA at the time of his removal.
+LiAngelo Ball was suspended by the UCLA team at the time of his removal.

-Two months prior, LaVar Ball opted to homeschool (courtesy of USA Today) the youngest of his three sons, LeMelo Ball.
-Thus taking him out of Chino Hills High School.
+Two months prior, LaVar Ball opted to homeschool (courtesy of USA Today) the youngest of his three sons, LeMelo Ball, taking him out of Chino Hills High School.

 What I like about LaVar Ball is he thinks big and he thinks fearlessly.
 He just might make his news league work, as an extension of AAU.